Tuesday, May 20, 2025

 There is a widely used term on the Russian segment of the internet (RuNet), known as инфоцыгане, which literally means: info-gypsies or information gypsies.
 This term has a negative connotation that describes any publicly ambitious online enthusiasts who, in one way or another, lure an audience to their channels and accounts with questionable ideas, products, and services that make an instant impression on the viewer.

-The only constants that appear to matter in this equation are the power of conviction and personal charisma, while the true value of the advice, product, or service provided is not subject to critique or any digging.
+The only constants that appear to matter in this equation are the power of conviction and personal charisma, while the true value of the advice, product, or service provided isn't subject to any scrutiny.
 It is not to say that some of the bloggers or other public enthusiasts aren't insightful and inspirational, but the main issue that is laid out by the skeptical sector of online users is the possible harmful consequences for the naive and inexperienced portion of the audience.
 What if a superficial piece of advice from someone you admire and follow will do a great disservice to you in the long run?

 To become a successful influencer, you don't need any certification or license, nor do you need a formal educational background.
 There is no degree in Blogging or Influencing, after all.
 With this informational freedom, one can think that there is no obligation to do something with integrity in mind, ensuring that there is a true value behind the delivered message or material.
 As a result, many ambitious wannabe experts produce superficial content that does not pass critical scrutiny.